pabellanr/phylogenetic.structure.in.assemblages/README.md

 Abellán P, Carrete M, Anadón JD, Cardador L, Tella JL.
 2015.
 Non-random patterns and temporal trends (1912-2012) in the transport, introduction and establishment of exotic birds in Spain and Portugal.
 Diversity and Distributions, 22: 263-273.

-B. Identifying which clades significantly contribute to the phylogenetic structure in an assemblage
+B) Identifying which clades significantly contribute to the phylogenetic structure in an assemblage

 For each node in the phylogeny, it is tested whether it has significantly more descendent taxa in a sample than would be expected by chance by means of a randomization test (equivalent to NODESIG function in Phylocom software).
 Observed patterns are compared to those from random draws of s taxa from the phylogeny terminals where s is the number of taxa in the sample.